 Generally, you you just use the steps above.
-However, if you really want to, then see How to manually run code.
+However, if you really want to, then see Deploy Artifacts.

 Let's talk about the robot simulator next.

 1.4.5 Robot Simulator

 An important (but often neglected) part of developing your robot code is to test it!
 Because we feel strongly about testing and simulation, the RobotPy project provides tools to make those types of things easier through the pyfrc project.
 From 2014-2019, RobotPy provided its own simulation GUI.
 Starting in 2020, RobotPy uses the WPILib simulation GUI instead.